morelinq/MoreLINQ/README.md

 Batches the source sequence into sized buckets.

-This method has 2 overloads.
+This method has 4 overloads, 2 of which are experimental.

 ### Cartesian